-Please note that I made a few minor edits to the transcript so it’s clearer to read, but it’s mostly word for word.
-I’ve also added some extra notes in italics where I think it’s useful to clarify points I make in the video.
+Note: I made a few edits to the transcript so it’s clearer to read.
+I also added some extra notes in italics to clarify some points I make in the video.

 Hi, I’m Ethan green from nosleeplesnights.com, and in this video I’m going to unbox and test out the Quieton earbuds.